- LANS Informal Seminar Talks Network

 Helpful Hints for Speakers

 so talks do not have to be perfect!
-You can use slides, or the white-board,
+You can use slides, the whiteboard,

-computer science, applied mathematics, and numerical analysis, so
+computer science, applied mathematics, and/or numerical analysis so

 try to avoid jargon and acronyms.

-- Most likely, we're not experts in your field, so you
+- We may not be experts in your field so you

 speakers who give us a broad introduction and